-It was a very special moment.
-My first thought was: ‘Whoooow!
-I have got to see another one!’
+My first thought was ‘Whoooow! – I have got to see another one!’

 Coincidence of space and time

-Solar eclipses can only happen because – by a freak accident of nature – the sun’s diameter is as many times bigger than the moon’s as its distance to the Earth compared to the moon’s, which is approximately 400 times.
+Solar eclipses only occur because – by a freak accident of nature – the diametre of the sun is as many times bigger than the moon as its distance to the Earth compared to the moon.
+Which is approximately 400 times.
 Therefore, they look the same size from our point of view.

 Pre-eclipse steely blue sky.

-It is as if you’re staring directly into the vortex of the universe.
+It is as if you’re staring directly into the vortex of the universe

-Even though I had seen an eclipse before, nothing could have prepared me for the sheer beauty of seeing one in a completely cloudless sky & an uninterrupted 360 degree view to all horizons, where the complete set of special effects would be clearly visible.
+People start cheering in awe & admiration as if they were at a rock concert of their favourite band!
+Even though I had seen an eclipse before, nothing could have prepared me for the sheer beauty of seeing one in a completely cloudless sky & uninterrupted 360 degree view to all horizons – surrounded by the complete set of special effects.

 I was so overwhelmed by the immensity of it all that I was literally moved to tears.